Vectorbyte/LOVEBOY/README.md

     tile = {
         image = "test.png", -- Sprite image, must be of a size divisible by 8

         -- Palette index values
         index = {
-            -- First tile (and subsequent ones if no more index tables are provided) [1] = {0, 1, 2, 3}, -- Palette index, ranges from 0 to 255
+            -- First tile (and subsequent ones if no more index tables are provided) -- All index operations are performed after tiles are laid out in a 1D stream [1] = {0, 1, 2, 3}, -- Palette index, ranges from 0 to 255 },
-        },